Would you like to write for JourneyOnline?

 Journey is always looking for new, exciting perspectives on faith, life, church and culture.
 We can accept submissions, but there are some guidelines that should be followed to increase your chance of publication.
 Submissions should be sent via email.
 Any posted submissions will not be returned.
 This is just a brief overview, but comprehensive guidelines are available(download).

 Journey is a quarterly publication which means there can be up to a six week delay between first receiving a story and it being read in Uniting Church congregations.
 All stories (particularly after an event or around a current issue in Australian politics or culture) need to be submitted as soon as possible so they are as timely as possible upon publication.
 JourneyOnline has a much shorter production cycle, but this makes delays to publication more obvious and therefore the same standards of timeliness apply.
 Stories that are particularly time-sensitive are likely to be published on JourneyOnline.

 Letters to the editor

-Letters directly addressing articles and letters in the previous month’s Journey may be published in the letters section.
+Letters directly addressing articles and letters in the previous edition’s Journey may be published in the letters section.
 Letters can be opinionated, but should be respectful in tone.
 Letters are published at the discretion of the editor, but do not necessarily represent the views of the editor or that of official Uniting Church policy.